isomerpages/jointpoly-ace/pages/faq.md

 #### 2. I am a polytechnic staff and I have a question regarding Joint Polytechnic programmes.
 Is there someone whom I can contact if I have an enquiry?

 You may contact any JP-AcE colleagues, your Programme Head or your respective Polytechnic Coordinators if you need urgent assistance with regards to the Joint Polytechnic Programmes.
-The contacts can be found on each programme page on this website.
+The point-of-contacts can be found on each programme page on this website.